csijcs/snakepipes/README.rst

 ``DNA-mapping -i /INPUT/DIR -o /OUTPUT/DIR --local genome_build``
 (The --local flag is not expressly required, however if you are running on a local server and not a cluster then it will be necessary).

-For example, for mapping to hg19, first put all .fastq.gz files into a folder named FASTQ.
+The default mapping program is Bowtie2.
+To use BWA, copy the above bwa_mapping.yaml to the directory you are running the pipeline from.
+For example, for mapping to with BWA to hg19, first put all .fastq.gz files into a folder named FASTQ.
 Then run the following command:

-``DNA-mapping -i /PATH/TO/FASTQ -o /PATH/TO/OUTPUT/DIRECTORY --local -j 10 --mapq 20 --trim --trim_prg cutadapt --fastqc hg19``
+``DNA-mapping -i /PATH/TO/FASTQ -o /PATH/TO/OUTPUT/DIRECTORY --configfile bwa_mapping.yaml --local -j 10 --mapq 20 --trim --trim_prg cutadapt --fastqc hg19``

 Here, -i specifies the input folder contaning the .fastq.gz files, -o is the output directory, --local runs on the local server and not on a cluster, -j specifies the number of threads, --trim tells the pipeline to trim the reads, --trim_prg tells the pipeline the program used to trim the reads, --fastqc tell it to run fastqc analysis, and finally hg19 specifies the genome.